accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 The label and its field must be visually close so that the relationship between the two cannot lead to confusion.

 #### Legend
-Text containing information about the image or the complex form with which it is associated.
+Text containing information about the image or the complex shape with which it is associated.
 For example, copyright information, date, author, location, technical characteristics, etc.

 #### Linearised content
 The order in which the content of a presentation table is displayed when the content is scanned cell by cell.